aaditya-paul/Baatein/README.md

 - **Minimalist Design** - Clean, neutral-to-emotion aesthetic with a dark theme
 - **End-to-End Encryption (E2EE)** - Your journals are encrypted in the browser, ensuring absolute privacy
+- **AI Companion** - Gentle AI presence that listens without interrupting, offering acknowledgments and reflections only when helpful
 - **Secure Authentication** - Google OAuth integration via Supabase
 - **Private Journaling** - Your thoughts, your space
 - **Smooth Animations** - Subtle Framer Motion animations for enhanced UX